-- 3) Are the SENSE- and SENSE+ leads routed together with minimum PC trace spacing?
-The filter capacitors between SENSE+ and SENSE- pin pairs should be as close as possible to the LTC3716.
-Ensure accurate current sensing with Kelvin connections at the current sense resistor.
-See Figure 10. - 4) Does the (+) plate of C{IN} connect to the drains of the topside MOSFETs as closely as possible?
+- 1) Are the signal and power grounds segregated?
+The LTC1929 signal ground pin should return to the (-) plate of C{OUT} separately.
+The power ground returns to the sources of the bottom N-channel MOSFETs, anodes of the Schottky diodes, and (-) plates of C{IN} , which should have as short lead lengths as possible. - 2) Does the LTC1929 V{OS}^+ pin connect to the (+) plate(s) of C{OUT} ?
+Does the LTC1929 V{OS}^- pin connect to the (-) plate(s) of C{OUT} ?
+The resistive divider R1, R2 must be connected between the $V{DIFFOUT}$ and signal ground and any feedforward capacitor across R1 should be as close as possible to the LTC1929. - 3) Are the SENSE- and SENSE+ leads routed together with minimum PC trace spacing?
+The filter capacitors between SENSE+ and SENSE- pin pairs should be as close as possible to the LTC1929.
+Ensure accurate current sensing with Kelvin connections. - 4) Do the (+) plates of C{IN} connect to the drains of the topside MOSFETs as closely as possible?
 This capacitor provides the AC current to the MOSFETs.
-Keep the input current path formed by the input capacitor, top and bottom MOSFETs, and the Schottky diode on the same side of the PC board in a tight loop to minimize conducted and radiated EMI. - 5) Is the INTV{CC} $1\mu F$ ceramic decoupling capacitor connected closely between INTV{CC} and the PGND pin?
+Keep the input current path formed by the input capacitor, top and bottom MOSFETs, and the Schottky diode on the same side of the PC board in a tight loop to minimize conducted and radiated EMI.

+- 5) Is the INTV{CC} $1\mu F$ ceramic decoupling capacitor connected closely between INTV{CC} and the power ground pin?
 This capacitor carries the MOSFET driver peak currents.
-A small value is recommended to allow placement immediately adjacent to the IC.

-- 6) Keep the switching nodes, SW1 (SW2), away from sensitive small-signal nodes.
-Ideally the switch nodes should be placed at the furthest point from the LTC3716. - 7) Use a low impedance source such as a logic gate to drive the PLLIN pin and keep the lead as short as possible.
+A small value is used to allow placement immediately adjacent to the IC. - 6) Keep the switching nodes, SW1 (SW2), away from sensitive small-signal nodes.
+Ideally the switch nodes should be placed at the furthest point from the LTC1929. - 7) Use a low impedance source such as a logic gate to drive the PLLIN pin and keep the lead as short as possible.

-The diagram in Figure 11 illustrates all branch currents in a 2-phase switching regulator.
+The diagram in Figure 9 illustrates all branch currents in a 2-phase switching regulator.
 It becomes very clear after studying the current waveforms why it is critical to keep the high-switching-current paths to a small physical size.
 High electric and magnetic fields will radiate from these "loops" just as radio stations transmit signals.
 The output capacitor ground should return to the negative terminal of the input capacitor and not share a common ground path with any switched current paths.
 The left half of the circuit gives rise to the "noise" generated by a switching regulator.
-The ground terminations of the sychronous MOSFETs and Schottky diodes should return to the negative plate(s)

-Figure 11.
-Instantaneous Current Path Flow in a Multiple Phase Switching Regulator of the input capacitor(s) with a short isolated PC trace since very high switched currents are present.
-A separate isolated path from the negative plate(s) of the input capacitor(s) should be used to tie in the IC power ground pin (PGND) and the signal ground pin (SGND).
+The ground terminations of the synchronous MOSFETs and Schottky diodes should return to the bottom plate(s) of the input capacitor(s) with a short isolated PC trace since very high switched currents are present.
+A separate isolated path from the bottom plate(s) of the input capacitor(s) should be used to tie in the IC power ground pin (PGND) and the signal ground pin (SGND).
 This technique keeps inherent signals generated by high current pulses from taking alternate current paths that have finite impedances during the total period of the switching regulator.
 External OPTI-LOOP compensation allows overcompensation for PC layouts which are not optimized but this is not the recommended design procedure.